obulpathi/genesis/README.md

 Genesis
 =======

-Configuration files for a newly installed computer
+Software installation and configuration files for a newly installed computer.
+Genesis uses GNU Stow for configuring applications.